What Is Syndicated Data?

 The Nielsen Company is a global information, data, and management company based in New York.
 Nielsen has measured competitive sales since its founding in 1923, and currently focuses on consumer goods, consumer behavior, and media.
 It provides a comprehensive overview of products and purchasing behavior in over 100 countries.
 From a CPG perspective, Nielsen is the oldest, largest, and perhaps the single most important syndicated data platform currently available.

 SPINS is a syndicated data and retail measurement platform that offers comprehensive cross-channel point-of-sale reporting.
 Its network provides data-based services and solutions to geared towards brands, retailers, and financial partners.
 SPINS specializes in brands, stores, and products that emphasize healthy living and natural goods, as well as conventional data, and offers a variety of consumer insights, analytics reporting, and consulting options for the CPG industry.

-IRI is a market research company that has long specialized in digital data analysis.
+IRI (Circana) is a market research company that has long specialized in digital data analysis.
 It aggregates data from purchasing, media, social, causal, and loyalty channels, and creates outputs for CPG and retail companies.

 Just as data aggregators like Nielsen collect information from a wide variety of sources, syndicated data platforms offer additional tools and services to help manufacturers refine and analyze product categories even further.
 These platforms and the companies behind them visualize market research outputs from syndicated data sources and generate comprehensive insights on the latest market data and trends.